 I’ve used these techniques for years to successfully catch my chickens and keep them from running away from the yard.

 Catching a chicken at night when it’s roosting can be pretty straightforward.
 When you have to do that during the day, you’d have to employ creative methods.
 Chickens will do everything possible to avoid you catching them because it’s in their nature to do so – the fear and flight response.

-Interestingly, the chicken’s average speed of 9mph is just slightly higher than the average human speed of 9.8 MPH.
+Interestingly, the chicken’s average speed of 9mph is just slightly lower than the average human speed of 9.8 MPH.
 What this means is that chasing chickens around the yard will always be a close call, and it can be frustrating.
 When you think the chicken is almost in your grip, it slips away again.

 So, if you have a chicken that doesn’t like getting caught, consider the following methods: